 • We encourage breastfeeding.
 Mothers may express milk into bottles to be served to their infants while they are at Footsteps Child Care.
-For babies not breastfeeding, formula will be served following manufacturers' instructions.^{2,3}
+For babies not breastfeeding, formula will be served following manufacturers' instructions.

 • For infants who have begun to eat solid foods, we aim to introduce a wide variety of soft, safe foods, including fruits and vegetables and lean meats, as appropriate.
-We aim to offer new foods one at a time to check for allergic reactions.4
+We aim to offer new foods one at a time to check for allergic reactions.

-Avoid serving cow's milk, as it's not recommended for children under 1 year of age.5
+Avoid serving cow's milk, as it is not recommended for children under 1 year of age.